bootchk/gimpBuildContainers/readme.md

 Everything is scripted and so repeatable.
 Only the scripts are in this repo.
-All dependencies are installed into a container.
+All tools and dependencies are installed into a container.
 You use a command line, but commands are from the scripts, and execute in the container.